-The CraftStar is a unique boutique in the online world: a vibrant, innovative, e-commerce platform for creative small businesses.
-Read on to see how Bethan Davies built The CraftStar as a unique community where she helps a wide range of business owners grow through support, education, and passion.
+The CraftStar is a unique boutique in the online world: a vibrant, innovative, e-commerce platform for creative small business owners.
+Read on to see how Bethan Davies built The CraftStar as a unique community where she helps a wide range of crafty business owners grow through support, education, and passion.

 Tell us a little bit about yourself and your entrepreneurial journey.

 I got very ill five years ago and had to have a heartbreaking emergency hysterectomy.
-Not having children, but wanting them badly, this was a horrible experience.
-I decided the best way to get through it was just to keep going, not dwell on it, and I went back to work after three days rather than the six weeks recommended by my doctor.
-That wasn’t one of the best decisions of my life!
+Not having children, but wanting was a horrible experience.
+I decided the best way to get through it was to keep going, and not dwell on it.
+I went back to work after three days rather than the six weeks recommended by my doctor.
+That wasn’t one of the best decisions of my life.

 About six months after the surgery, I got really sick.
-If it was bad before (which it was to need three blood transfusions and emergency surgery), I was really bad now.
+If it was bad before (which it was to need three blood transfusions and emergency surgery), it was terrible now.
 I take the blame as much as my doctor should, but nobody followed up with me about the effects an early hysterectomy would have on my body.
-Along with the kickback from all the hormones they pumped in.
+Along with the kickback from all the hormones they pumped into me.
 I was a mess.

-It got to the point I couldn’t continue doing my very stressful job with the 3am wake-up calls.
+It got to the point I couldn’t continue doing my stressful job with the 3 am wake-up calls.
 So, while I was getting put back together again, I got out my crafting supplies and started making jewelry.
 A friend suggested I sell on Etsy, which I did.
 I loved it.
 I loved being able to connect with like-minded creative people online because I was too ill to go out and have a social life.
-That all came tumbling down when Etsy began making their steps away from handmade and the people who built their site … and this sparked an idea in my head.
+That all came tumbling down when Etsy began making their steps away from handmade and the people who built their site.
+This sparked an idea in my head.